naoyam/physis/docs/rose.md

   edges. node->append_statement() seems to be just connecting an edge from the parent to the child, but the pointer from the child to the parent is not set correctly.
+* Subclasses of AstAttribute must override virtual function copy for the deepcopy mechanism copies the attributes as well.

 # Questions
 * SageInterface::lookupNamedTypeInParentScopes